Hanging with Wolves

 "Hanging with Wolves" is a song by American rapper Lil Durk, released on December 9, 2022 as the second single from his and record label Only the Family's collaborative compilation album Loyal Bros 2 (2022).
-It was produced by Chopsquad DJ.
+It was produced by Chopsquad DJ, DecayOnTheBeat, J Kari and Nile Waves.

 Content

 Lyrically, Lil Durk raps about life in the streets and its pitfalls.

 Music video

 A music video for the song was released alongside the single.
 It sees Lil Durk "wreaking havoc with his crew".